 Directionless.
 Hollow.
 Boat without a rudder.
 And so forth.

 I had just completed my MA in English.
-In fact, the dissertation deadline was the day before The Quickstart Class started.
+In fact, the dissertation deadline was the day before the course started.
 I’d done well in that degree and presented a few conference papers, but funding for a PhD was not forthcoming so everything had kind of ground to a halt.

 For most of my life I’d been focusing on academics, positive that a good mark would eventually lead to a promising career.
 I’d already realised that the world is not quite so generous, but I’d been on that track for so long that I wasn’t sure how to jump the rails.